 Take a drive around certain neighborhoods in Los Angeles and you may spot as many signs advertising body scans as burger joints.
-Or maybe you've seen the ads on TV or the Internet: "Protect your health!
+Or maybe you've seen the ads on TV or the internet: "Protect your health!
 Get a body scan now!"
-Body scans may be a hot trend in preventive health, but are they lifesavers?
-Or are they a waste of time and money that may cause unnecessary worry -- or, worse, damage your health?

-While technologies vary, the vast majority of these high-tech checkups use computed tomography (CT) scans to examine your entire body or specific parts, such as the heart and lungs, promising to catch dangerous diseases in earlier, more curable stages.
+While technologies vary, most of these high-tech checkups use computed tomography (CT) scans to examine your entire body or specific parts, such as the heart and lungs, to try to catch dangerous diseases in earlier, more curable stages.

-The scans aren't cheap -- they run anywhere from $250 to $750 per scan and usually aren't reimbursed by insurance.
-And the question of how helpful these scans really are is a matter of hot debate among medical experts.
+The scans aren't cheap – whole-body scans run anywhere from $500 to $1,000 per scan and usually aren't reimbursed by insurance.
+And the question of how helpful these scans really are is a matter of debate among medical experts.

 Advocates promote scans as a smart part of a routine physical exam.
-But if you're healthy, with no worrisome symptoms, a scan is usually not warranted, says Arl Van Moore, MD, a radiologist and clinical assistant professor of radiology at Duke University Medical Center, Durham, N.C., who is also a spokesman for the American College of Radiology.
+But if you're healthy, with no worrisome symptoms, a scan is usually not warranted, says Arl Van Moore, MD, a radiologist and clinical assistant professor of radiology at Duke University Medical Center in Durham, NC, who is also a spokesman for the American College of Radiology (ACR).

 Who Needs a High-Tech Checkup?